New Outlook for Mac Won’t Find Your CAC Certificates — Here’s the Fix

 Fix 1 — Re-Enable TokenD with OpenSC

-This fix works for most users who are not on locked-down managed MDM profiles that block kernel extensions.
-It involves installing OpenSC, which provides its own CTK-compatible PKCS#11 module, and then confirming your system is configured to expose those certificates to applications like New Outlook.
+This fix works for most users who are not on locked-down MDM profiles that block kernel extensions.
+It involves installing OpenSC — which provides its own CTK-compatible PKCS#11 module — then confirming your system is configured to expose those certificates to apps like New Outlook.

 Step 1 — Install OpenSC

 Run the installer.
 Standard next-next-finish.
 It drops the PKCS#11 library at /Library/OpenSC/lib/opensc-pkcs11.so and the CTK token extension at /Library/Security/tokend/OpenSC.tokend.
-You do not need to restart yet.
+No restart needed yet.

 Step 2 — Verify Your Card Is Recognized